kmiyashiro/jquery-tmpl-jst/readme.md

 `templates.js` creates a global object called `window.JST`.

-The `JST` object includes a `templates` object containing all of your precompiled templates.
+If you are using jQuery templates, the `JST` object includes a `templates` object containing all of your precompiled templates.
 Helper methods for easier usage are attached directly to the `JST` object, which is structured like this:

     JST = {
       <template_name>,